 According to the American College of Prosthodontists, about 120 million people have no teeth and about 36 million have at least one missing tooth.
-There are many reasons why people lose teeth but the most common cause is from tooth decay and gum disease.
-The traditional methods to replace the missing teeth included a dental bridge, a partial denture or full denture.
+There are many reasons why people lose teeth but the most common cause is tooth decay and gum disease.
+The traditional methods to replace the missing teeth included a dental bridge, a partial denture, or full denture.

-A dental bridge is secured using two existing natural teeth on either side of the gap that are ground-down.
+A dental bridge is secured using two existing natural teeth on either side of the gap that is ground-down.
 A denture is a custom made set of fake teeth that are not permanent.
 They are meant to be taken out each night and require extra care.
 With advances in dental technology, patients who are missing one or more teeth have a more permanent option; dental implants.

-A dental implant is actually a cylinder shaped titanium post that is surgically placed into the jaw bone for a permanent placement.
+A dental implant is actually a cylinder-shaped titanium post that is surgically placed into the jaw bone for a permanent placement.
 After allowing the post to fuse with the surrounding bone, a dental restoration will be attached to the implant(s) for a more durable and secure replacement option.

 The Cost of Dental Implants